engisalor/sketch-grammar-explorer/README.md

 - if a server requires credentials, add a username and API key
 - API keys can also be managed with the `keyring` package
   - to add an entry: `keyring.set_password("<server>","<username>","<api_key>")`
-  - in the config file, include the username but set the API key to `null`
+  - in the config file, include the username but leave the API key as `null`

 The default config file includes two servers: for Sketch Engine and a local NoSketch Engine installation.
 Add more as needed.